mia-z/buxt/README.md

 ```

 ### <u><b>Route parameters</b></u>
-Route parameters work they they do in Next.js - they're denoted by a variable name surrounded by square brackets, eg: routes/user/[user].ts
+Route parameters work like they do in Next.js - they're denoted by a variable name surrounded by square brackets, eg: routes/user/[user].ts

 They can then be accessed on the BuxtRequest object under `req.routeParameters.{variable_name}`
 ``` typescript